PLEASE NOTE: Prologue was created on 11 September 2017 and is a work in progress. Last edited May 2019.

 The Seventh Damning Letter

-On 27 February 1996, John Pinnock wrote to Laurie James President of the Institute of Arbitrators Australia (see point 4 above), attacked my credibility.
+On 27 February 1996, John Pinnock wrote to Laurie James (see point 4 above), attacking my credibility.
 The TIO deliberately misinformed Mr James that I had telephoned the arbitrator’s wife at 2am one morning:

 “Mr Smith has admitted to me in writing that last year he rang Dr Hughes’ home phone number (apparently in the middle of the night, at approximately 2.00am) and spoke to Dr Hughes’ wife, impersonating a member of the Resource Unit.”
 (See page 3, Arbitrator File No /49)